mozilla/vautomator-serverless/README.md

 This project uses serverless framework and attempts to create a serverless environment that could be used to automate vulnerability assessment tasks with multiple ingestion points, such as on-demand submission of a host via a REST API, regular scanning of a list of hosts and proactive scanning of hosts appearing in Certificate Transparency logs.

 This is under development with more features being added as different branches.
 The current branch supports:
-- Addition of a target to the scan queue for port scan by an API endpoint (`/ondemand/portscan`)
+- Addition of a target to the scan queue for port scan by an API endpoint (`/ondemand/portscan`).
+Due to the intrusive nature of this endpoint, it is protected by an API key.
-- Addition of a target to the scan queue for Observatory scan by an API endpoint (`/ondemand`)
+- Addition of a target to the scan queue for Observatory scan by an API endpoint (`/ondemand/observatory`)
 - Performing requested scan type (port or Observatory) on hosts in the queue
 - Daily scheduled port scans from a hard-coded list of hosts (for PoC purposes, currently disabled)
 - Scheduled HTTP Observatory scans from a hard-coded list of hosts (for PoC purposes, runs every 5 minutes)